-Pairs Text BLEU METEOR MScore BertS BLEURT automatic annotations 950 182 31.38 0.64 0.37 0.90 -0.34 +post-processing 380 123 48.36 0.70 0.44 0.92 -0.13 tations.
-Based on our analysis, most of these pairs were discarded from the expert annotations as a result of errors in the pdf annotation extraction $tool.^{5}$
+Pairs Text BLEU METEOR MScore BertS BLEURT automatic annotations 950 182 31.38 0.64 0.37 0.90 -0.34 +post-processing 380 123 48.36 0.70 0.44 0.92 -0.13 contain numerical values, (c) the description describes multiple tables or figures, (d) the table is not extracted correctly by the Axcell tool, and (e) the description is too short-i.e., less than 15 words-or too long, i.e., longer than 400 words.
+Additionally, we shorten the paragraphs that consist of multiple subsections to only contain the one that relates to the target table.

-Table 3: Comparing the similarity of the automatically extracted table-description pairs, before and after postprocessing, to the expert annotations based on BLEU, METEOR, MoverScore, BertScore, and BLEURT metrics.
+Table 3: Comparing the similarity of the automatically extracted table-description pairs, before and after post-processing, to the expert annotations based on BLEU, METEOR, MoverScore, BertScore, and BLEURT metrics.
 Pairs shows the number of common tables in the expert and automatically extracted annotations. |Text| shows the average number of words in descriptions.